Good Samaritans jump in to help after driver slams into pedestrian

 "I leaped up...and when I leaped up he actually hit - I fell backward, rolled off the car, and ran toward the corner," Brown said.

-It all happened in a matter of seconds, making many realize to keep their eyes open, no matter the time of day.
+It all happened in a matter of seconds, making many realize they need to keep their eyes open, no matter the time of day.

 ----------